-While the Paris Convention provides the primary international legal foundation for morality-based limitations,8 the legislative language used by domestic trademark statutes varies significantly.
-The contemporary English Trademark law prohibits registration when the subject marks are "contrary to public policy or to accepted principles of morality."
-Alternatively, Australian law prohibits the registration of scandalous marks,10 and Canadian prohibition extends to scandalous, obscene, and immoral trademarks.11 The Indian trademark statute prohibits registration of marks that might offend religious sensibilities of Indian residents12 and marks which contain scandalous or obscene matter.13
+While morality-based restrictions find recognition in the international treaty framework, through Paris Convention, the language in domestic statutes remains diverse.
+The contemporary English Trademark law prohibits registration when the subject marks are E.I.P.R.
+226 "contrary to public policy or to accepted principles of morality."
+Alternatively, Australian law prohibits the registration of scandalous marks, and Canadian prohibition extends to scandalous, obscene, and immoral trademarks.
+The Indian trademark statute prohibits registration of marks that might offend religious sensibilities of Indian residents and marks which contain scandalous or obscene matter.

 The morality-based restrictions on trademark registrations are notorious for lacking judicial engagement.
 Prof. Farley notes, "The regulation of morality in trademark law is one of those topics which generates more law review articles than cases."
-However, this position was substantially altered between 2017 and 2019 when the United States Supreme Court, in two different decisions, held that the restrictions against disparaging, scandalous, and immoral marks violate the principles of the First Amendment.
+However, this position was substantially altered between 2017 and 2019 when the United States (US) Supreme Court, in two decisions, held that the restrictions against disparaging, scandalous, and immoral marks violate the principles of the First Amendment.

-On the other hand, the Indian legal framework on marks containing 'scandalous' and 'obscene' matter is considerably more ambiguous.
+Unlike the constitutionally challenged morality-based limitations in American law, the Indian legal framework on the subject remains considerably more ambiguous.
 Since its implementation in 1940, no judicial decisions have interpreted or examined the scope and meaning of the provision in the last eight decades.
-Further, while the provision traces its origins in English Trademark Law, 18 it has deliberately diverged from the English model and instead adopted the legislative approach of Australia.
-19
+Further, while the provision traces its origins in English Trademark Law, is that diverged from the English model and instead adopted the legislative approach of Australia.
+The office actions and guidelines developed by The Office of the Controller General Patents, Designs & Trade Marks has omitted to engage with the theoretical and legislative lineage of this provision, leading to unpredictable and inconsistent results.